yangbranden/CHIP-8-Ghidra/README.md

 	- compiler specification; define default aspects of your processor your compiler will use
 - [x] Write SLASPEC and SINC files
 	- "This is where the memory, registers, opcodes, and opcode functionality are all defined"; "the meat of the processor specification"
-- [ ] Use the completed Ghidra processor to examine some ROMs
+- [X] Use the completed Ghidra processor to examine some ROMs
+- [ ] Design some scripts to facilitate better ROM program parsing
+	- automatically set base address to `0x200`
+	- be able to detect sprites in memory (currently just looks like bytes); probably able to do this with some sort of post-processing script
 - [ ] Write my own game ROM and examine how it looks in Ghidra

 ## Schedule